1,000+ Opportunities

 Signing your contract-DocuSign Tutorial Contract Amendment Instructions FY 2026 Program Overview and Application Instructions Final Report Instructions

-Based on current listing details, eligibility includes: Individual artists working in dance, media arts, music, photography, poetry, prose, theater, 2D/3D visual art; and culture bearers trained by traditional elders or master artists.
+According to the current listing, eligibility includes: Individual artists working in dance, media arts, music, photography, poetry, prose, theater, 2D/3D visual art; and culture bearers trained by traditional elders or master artists.
 Must be Minnesota residents, 18+.
 Recipients of FY2026 grant cannot apply for FY2027.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.